Silicone breast implant brands in India: Motiva vs Mentor vs Allergan vs Sebbin

 Next step

 If you are sitting on a brand-comparison quote from one or two clinics in Delhi NCR and want a third opinion on whether the recommended brand actually fits your anatomy and goals, a consultation is the simplest way to find out.
-I will examine the chest, measure base width and tissue thickness, walk you through which of the four brands fit your case, and give you a written quote that breaks out the brand line item separately so you can compare apples to apples.
+A consultation typically covers examination of the chest, measurement of base width and tissue thickness, a walk-through of which of the four brands fit your case, and a written quote that breaks out the brand line item separately so you can compare apples to apples.

 Book a consultation at the clinic in Gurgaon, Delhi NCR.